galaxyproject/training-material/topics/statistics/tutorials/age-prediction-with-ml/tutorial.md

 ## Optimise hyperparameters

-For this analysis as well, we will use the **hyperparameter search** tool to estimate the best values of parameters for the given dataset.
+For this analysis as well, we will use the **Hyperparameter search** tool to estimate the best values of parameters for the given dataset.
 We use only one parameter `n_estimators` of `Gradient Boosting` regressor for this task.
 This parameter specifies the number of boosting stages the learning process has to go through.
 The default value of `n_estimators` for this regressor is `100`.
 But, we are not sure if this gives the best accuracy.
 Therefore, it is important to set this parameter to different values to find the optimal one.
 We choose some values which are less than `100` and a few more than `100`.
 The hyperparameter search will look for the optimal number of estimators and gives the best-trained model as one of the outputs.
 This model is used in the next step to predict age in the test dataset.

 ### Extract hyperparameters

 We will use the **Estimator attributes** tool to get a list of different hyperparameters of the estimator (including `n_estimators`).
 This tool creates a tabular file with a list of all the different hyperparameters of the preprocessors and estimators.
-This tabular file will be used in the hyperparameter search tool to populate the list of hyperparameters with their respective (default) values.
+This tabular file will be used in the **Hyperparameter search** tool to populate the list of hyperparameters with their respective (default) values.

 > ### {% icon hands_on %} Hands-on: Estimator attributes
 >